UCSF-Costello-Lab/LG3_Pipeline/README.md

 Done!
 All results are written to the `./output/` folder in different subdirectories.

 See [Demo_output.md](run_demo/Demo_output.md) for a summary of what the output looks like.
-Particularly, the text file `./output/LG3/MutInDel/Patient157t10.R.mutations` contain the identified multations.
+Particularly, the text file `./output/LG3/MutInDel/Patient157t10.R.mutations` contain the identified mutations.